elastic/goko/README.md

 # Grandma, a KNN Library

 This is a covertree library with some modifications to make it more sutible for real data.
 Currently it only implements the [fast covertree](http://proceedings.mlr.press/v37/izbicki15.pdf).
-There are plans to enable support for GMRA
+There are plans to enable support for full geometric multi-resolution analysis (GMRA, where the library get it's name from) and topological data analysis.

 ## Project Layout

 Data Access is handled through the `pointcloud` library.
 Currently this supports memory maps (for NVMe backed datasets) and ram based data.
-We will support large file based datasets that cannot be loaded in memory concurrently and loading many formats into ram.
 The covertree implementation is inside the `grandma` library, and the `pygrandma` library is a python & numpy partial wrap around `grandma`.

 ## Unusual Choices